wikibrikofix/tuya_thermostat_zrd/README.md

 <img src="https://raw.githubusercontent.com/slacky1965/tuya_thermostat_zrd/refs/heads/main/doc/images/about_ieee.jpg"/>

-**If the IEEE start is different from the specified one, then the thermostat has a different chip in the Zigbee module, and the upgrade can be forgotten.**
+**If the IEEE start is different from the specified one, then the thermostat has a different chip in the Zigbee module, you can't use this project.**

 Only tested in zigbee2mqtt.